lcgamboa/ESP32ULPDimmer/README.md

 # ESP32ULPDimmer

-> Allows ESP32 boards to control one AC dimmer using ULP on second plane.
+> Allows ESP32 boards to control one AC dimmer using ULP on background.
 This library does not use interrupts and resources of the main processors.